 The online courses are highly interactive and collaborative, allowing you to build strong ties with others and gain perspectives from other disciplines and industries.

-The degree consists of 12 courses, which you will complete in continuous seven-week terms over two years.
+The systems engineering master's degree consists of 12 courses, which you will complete in continuous seven-week terms over two years.
 Your course work is designed so that you can continue to work full-time while earning your master’s degree.

 Maximum flexibility is maintained by the program in an effort to meet both the professional needs of individual students and academic quality standards.